NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

   for better performance
 - Graphics Output Protocol (GOP) is not supported and so only serial console support is available
+- Delivery of Capsules via file on Mass Storage device is supported if a capsule is present on the EFI System Partition in the \EFI\UpdateCapsule directory during boot without regard to the OsIndications UEFI variable EFI_OS_INDICATIONS_FILE_CAPSULE_DELIVERY_SUPPORTED bit.
+  Additional limitations for this feature:
+  - Failures during update may cause system not to boot.
+If the system fails to boot a complete system re-flash is required.
+  - Only primary firmware partitions are supported, backup firmware partitions are ignored.
+  - No support for backup BootRom BCT tables, only the primary table is updated.
+  - Firmware partitions not supported by the capsule update are SCE and XUSB firmware partitions.
+  - Firmware version number set by UEFI PCD PcdFmpTegraVersion instead of VER partition contents.
+  - The firmware images in the capsule are not checked for compatibility with the system, they are assumed to be compatible.

 # Known Issues
 - None